devopsgroup-io/catapult/README.md

     1. Create a CloudFlare account at https://www.cloudflare.com
     2. Sign in to your new CloudFlare account
     3. Visit your My Account section at https://www.cloudflare.com/a/account/my-account and scroll down to your Global API Key and place the token value at `~/secrets/configuration.yml["company"]["cloudflare_api_key"]`
-    4. Place the email address of the email address that you used to sign up for CloudFlare at `~/secrets/configuration.yml["company"]["cloudflare_email"]`
+    4. Place the email address of the email address that you used to sign up for Cloudflare at `~/secrets/configuration.yml["company"]["cloudflare_email"]`

 ### 5. **Monitoring:**
 1. **New Relic** sign-up and configuration